xxoxo-0/xxoxo-0/README.md

 ...
 Hello, Call me Pippin!
 Nice to see you here... viewing my profile. =͟͟͞͞(꒪ᗜ꒪ ‧̣̥̇)

 - I get easily nervous/anxiety whenever someone comes up to me and talk!
-I deeply apologize but I had suffered in such issues..
+I deeply apologize but I had suffered in so many issues..